 Lifetime mental illness: uncertain estimates

-Because the 2007 survey looked at different disorders relating to different time frames, we can’t attach a time frame to them as a whole.
+Because both the 2007 and 2014 surveys looked at different disorders relating to different time frames, we can’t attach a time frame to them as a whole.

-But the findings do suggest that at least a quarter of people, and probably more, will suffer from one of those illnesses in their lifetime.
-That’s because of the three-quarters who were not found to have been mentally ill at any point in 2007, some will have previously been ill or will become ill later in life.
+But the findings from 2007 do suggest that at least a quarter of people, and probably more, will suffer from one of those illnesses in their lifetime.
+Although three-quarters of the study group were not found to have had any mental health conditions at any point in 2007, some will have previously been ill or will become ill later in life.

-The recently published 2014 Health Survey for England also suggests a higher lifetime figure.
+The 2014 Health Survey for England also suggests a higher lifetime figure.

 It found that 26% of adults reported having ever been diagnosed with at least one mental illness.
 And a further 18% reported having experienced a mental illness but not having been diagnosed.

 That’s based on what diagnoses people report having received, and how they view conditions they’ve had that weren’t diagnosed.
 There are limitations with this kind of approach because, unlike the APMS, it relies on the perceptions of the people surveyed rather than a systematic attempt at diagnosis by experts.

 And, since it’s trying to measure illness experienced across the lifetimes of those surveyed, it’s only as good as the memories of its participants, and in some cases how they self-diagnose their conditions.

 There’s some evidence to suggest people can tend to see mental health disorders differently to those designing the surveys.
 26% of respondents to a 2013 survey of people in Scotland said they had personally experienced a mental health problem at some point in their life time.